pysys-test/pysys-test/docs/pysys/UserGuide.rst

 in all modes but call ``self.skipTest <BaseTest.skipTest>`` at the start of the test `BaseTest.execute` method if the test cannot execute in the current mode.

-See the :ref:`TestDescriptors:Sample pysysdirconfig.xml` for a full example of a directory configuration file.
+See the :ref:`pysys/TestDescriptors:Sample pysysdirconfig.xml` for a full example of a directory configuration file.

 Controlling execution order
 ---------------------------